Rachel Humphrey, MD

 The safety and effectiveness of COVID-19 vaccines for both mom and baby

 Getting vaccinated is the most effective way a woman can protect herself and her baby from severe COVID-19 illness.
-In addition to the CDC, both the and the Society for Maternal-Fetal Medicine (SMFM) encourage pregnant women, women actively trying to become pregnant and those breastfeeding to get vaccinated.
+In addition to the CDC, both the American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) encourage pregnant women, women actively trying to become pregnant and those breastfeeding to get vaccinated.
 After reviewing several studies, I recommend my patients receive either the Pfizer or Moderna mRNA vaccines.
-In concurrence with ACOG, I also recommend that pregnant and recently pregnant women up to 6 weeks postpartum receive a COVID-19 vaccine booster shotfollowing completion of their initial COVID-19 vaccine series.
+In concurrence with ACOG, I also recommend that pregnant and recently pregnant women up to 6 weeks postpartum receive a COVID-19 vaccine booster shot following completion of their initial COVID-19 vaccine series.

-A recent and a previous found no safety concerns for women in the preconception period or during pregnancy following receipt of an mRNA vaccine.
-In addition, we’ve learned from contracting COVID-19because pregnant women who get mRNA vaccines pass high levels of antibodies to their babies.
-Finally, despite the widespread myth, the COVID-19 vaccine causes infertility, is very clear that they do not.
+A recent study and a previous analysis of CDC data found no safety concerns for women in the preconception period or during pregnancy following receipt of an mRNA vaccine.
+In addition, we’ve learned COVID-19 vaccination in pregnancy or while breastfeeding actually helps to protect the baby from contracting COVID-19 because pregnant women who get mRNA vaccines pass high levels of antibodies to their babies.
+Finally, despite the widespread myth, the COVID-19 vaccine causes infertility, the evidence is very clear that they do not.

 Despite all of this compelling research and data from our leading medical organizations, nearly 70% of pregnant women in the U.S. remain unvaccinated for COVID-19.